 No win no fee

-At Direct2Compensation, all claims are handled on a fully compliant no win no fee basis and the documents that all claimants will need to sign to provide our solicitors with instructions and authority to act are known as conditional fee agreements (CFA).
+At Direct2Compensation, all claims are handled on a fully compliant no win no fee basis by the specialist personal injury Solicitor firms that we have carefully chosen to represent our clients.
+The formal paperwork that all claimants will need to sign to provide their solicitors with instructions and authority to act for them are known as conditional fee agreements (CFA) and will be provided and explained in detail by the specialist Solicitor with whom we place your claim for compensation.
 A CFA is the formal term for no win no fee.
-In claims for personal injury compensation, CFA documents confirm that a claim will be made on the basis that the claimant is not liable for any costs whatsoever should the claim fail and that if the claim is successful, the claim will be made in accordance with the requirements of the LASPO Act 2012 and the claimants legally required contribution towards the costs of their claim will be capped at the maximum of 25% inclusive of vat of any settlement awarded to them.
+In claims for personal injury compensation, CFA documents confirm that a claim will be made on the basis that the claimant is not liable for any costs whatsoever should the claim fail and that if the claim is successful, the claim will be made in accordance with the requirements of the LASPO Act 2012 and the claimants legally required contribution towards the costs of their claim will be capped at the maximum of 25% inclusive of vat of any settlement awarded to them as well as having to cover the cost of any ATE insurance premium paid by the acting Solicitor (if applicable) at the outset of the claim (no fee is payable for this should the claim fail).
 CFA paperwork protects the right of the claimant and solicitor and enables the solicitor to recover the maximum amount of costs for the claimant.

-In most cases, once our clients have spoken to a specialist personal injury solicitor, they are happy to sign and return the paperwork sent to them without problem.
-Most solicitors will verbally explain the contents of the conditional fee agreement documents that they are sending during their initial conversation with the claimant.
-They will also enclose a client care letter which again explains the contents of the personal injury compensation CFA.
+In most cases, once our clients have spoken to their specialist personal injury solicitor, they are happy to sign and return the paperwork sent to them without problem.
+Our specialist solicitors will verbally explain the contents of the conditional fee agreement documents, confirming that no fee is payable should the claim fail and that there will be a deduction of up to 25% of any compensation settlement and recovery of ATE insurance premium from the agreed settlement prior to the claimant receiving the balance should they succeed with their claim.
+The specialist Solicitor will also enclose a client care letter which again explains the contents of the personal injury compensation CFA.
 This usually gives clients peace of mind and explains things simply and clearly.

 However, whilst Direct2Compensation and our partner solicitors work hard to make the claims process as simple as possible and try to ensure that all no win no fee paperwork is easy to read, easy to understand and straightforward, there are requirements from regulatory authorities that must be included in the paperwork.
 Although the regulators are ensuring consumer confidence in the no win no fee claims process, their required text can be hard to read and appear confusing.